HugoSandbox14/Tetris/README.md

 # Tetris
 A simple Tetris

-run the code in the "main.py" file and enjoy the game Updates will be add soon
+run the code in the "main.py" file and enjoy the game. \nUpdates will be add soon